 |[A mosquito sucking human blood, https://pixabay.com/photos/mosquitoe-mosquito-malaria-gnat-1548975/]|

-It's just important to treat an infection as it is to prevent it because a momentary choice can control your life.
+Treating an infection is just as important as preventing it because a momentary choice can control your life.
 So, I asked Dr. Hwangbo what we should do for treatment if we are infected with Japanese encephalitis.
 He said, “There is no special treatment for Japanese encephalitis, but for resulting symptoms such as respiratory disorders, circulatory disorders, and bacterial infections, general treatment for symptom relief is needed.
 In the case of babies, immunity from the mother can be expected until 6 to 12 months old, but after 12 months of age, they are no longer immune to Japanese encephalitis.
 Also, it affects all age groups, especially those under the age of 15 (70 to 80 percent).
 After the incubation period of 4 to 14 days, the outbreak progresses rapidly, with symptoms of high fever, headache, dizziness, vomiting, apathy, and excitement.
 If the disease progresses, it leads to unconsciousness, convulsions, coma, or death.
 The rate of serious aftereffects or death amounts to 50 to 60 percent.
 Because of the high mortality rate, any discovery of a small red house mosquito must be taken seriously.”
 Lastly, he warned, “Japanese encephalitis is prevalent in Asia and around India so we have to be extra careful.”

 |[Photo credit: Dr. Hwangbo]|

 Now that small red house mosquitos have been detected and mosquito populations are increasing, prevention is more important than ever.
-As there is no effective treatment for Japanese encephalitis and the disease that can lead to death in severe cases, special attention is needed for everyone.
-Thankfully, simple precautions can save us from a great deal of danger of the infection.
-As Dr. Hwangbo advised, make sure to visit a nearby health center or hospital for a Japanese encephalitis vaccination.
+As there is no effective treatment for Japanese encephalitis and the disease can lead to death in severe cases, special attention is needed for everyone.
+Thankfully, simple precautions can significantly reduce our risk of infection.
+As Dr. Hwangbo advised, make sure to visit a nearby health center or hospital to get a vaccination for Japanese encephalitis.
 I hope everyone who reads this article is able to take the measures necessary to protect themselves from Japanese encephalitis.

 Junior (Grade 11)